alanoursland/mesa_gaussian/notes/distance_from_prototype.md

 ### Gaussian Mesa Functions

 - Dubois, R., Maison-Blanche, P., Quenet, B., Dreyfus, G. "Automatic ECG wave extraction in long-term recordings using Gaussian mesa function models and nonlinear probability estimators." *Computer Methods and Programs in Biomedicine*, 88(3):217-233, 2007.

+---
+---

+## GEMINI FEEDBACK

+This document serves as the **philosophical core** of your paper.
+You are moving from the mechanics ("How to build a Mesa") to the semantics ("What a Mesa *means*").

+The strongest theoretical lever you have here is the **Normalization Argument**.
+You effectively argue that the "Confidence" view (cosine similarity) is a misinterpretation of the algebra, whereas the "Distance" view is a literal reading of the affine transformation.

+Here is specific feedback to strengthen this section with the necessary theoretical connections and citations.

+### 1. The "Open World" Problem (Recognition by Exclusion)

+Your section on "Recognition by Exclusion" (class defined by what it is *not*) is the fundamental premise of **Open Set Recognition (OSR)**.

+* **The Theory:** Standard Softmax classifiers force every input into one of  classes (Closed World assumption).
+They cannot say "I don't know."
+Your "Mesa" approach naturally handles this: if an input falls outside *all* prototype regions (all ), it is "Unknown."
+* **Recommended Citation:** **Bendale, A., & Boult, T. E. (2016).** "Towards Open Set Deep Networks." *CVPR*.
+* *Why it fits:* They introduce "OpenMax," which explicitly replaces the Softmax layer with a distance-based logic (Weibull distributions) to reject unknown inputs.
+Your Polyhedral Mesa is a rigorous geometric foundation for what they attempted heuristically.

+### 2. Radial Basis Functions (RBF) vs. ReLUs

+Your contrast between "Point Prototypes" and "Region Prototypes" echoes the historical debate between **RBF Networks** and **Perceptrons**.

+* **The Theory:** RBF networks () use point prototypes.
+They failed to scale because high-dimensional space is too vast to cover with points ("Curse of Dimensionality").
+ReLUs won because they use *hyperplanes* to slice space, which scales better.
+* **The Synthesis:** Your paper argues that deep ReLU networks essentially *reconstruct* RBF-like behavior (bounded regions) but using the scalable vocabulary of hyperplanes (Polytopes).
+* **Recommended Citation:** **Broomhead, D. S., & Lowe, D. (1988).** "Multivariable functional interpolation and adaptive networks." *Complex Systems*.
+* *Why it fits:* It provides the seminal RBF baseline to contrast against your "Polyhedral RBF" interpretation.

+### 3. Metric Learning & Contrastive Loss

+You argue that "Training learns boundaries... not templates".
+This is the explicit objective of **Metric Learning**.

+* **The Theory:** Contrastive Loss and Triplet Loss explicitly minimize intra-class distance and maximize inter-class distance.
+They are training the network to build exactly the "Mesa" structure you describe (compact cluster, empty space around it).
+* **Recommended Citation:** **Weinberger, K. Q., & Saul, L. K. (2009).** "Distance metric learning for large margin nearest neighbor classification." *JMLR*.
+* *Why it fits:* It proves that explicit distance minimization leads to Polyhedral-like decision boundaries (Voronoi tessellations).

+### 4. Hyperspherical Learning (The Normalization Debate)

+You discuss how normalization forces the "Confidence" view.
+There is a specific sub-field called **Hyperspherical Deep Learning** that argues *constraints* on magnitude are necessary to force the network to learn angular semantic separation.

+* **The Theory:** By fixing  and , the network *must* learn angular prototypes.
+Your counter-argument is that by *relaxing* this and allowing  to vary, the network gains the ability to represent "uncertainty" or "out-of-distribution" via magnitude (distance).
+* **Recommended Citation:** **Liu, W., et al. (2017).** "SphereFace: Deep Hypersphere Embedding for Face Recognition." *CVPR*.
+* *Why it fits:* It represents the "Steelman" version of the argument you are critiquing.
+Citing it shows you understand *why* people normalize, before you argue why the un-normalized "Distance" view is richer.

+### 5. Concept Bottleneck Models (CBMs)

+The "Prototype as Region" idea connects to modern interpretability work where neurons are aligned with human concepts.

+* **The Connection:** If a neuron represents "Stripes," it shouldn't just be a vector pointing at "Perfect Stripes."
+It should be a *constraint*: "Must have at least X amount of contrast."
+This supports your "Constraint Satisfaction" view of sparsity.
+* **Recommended Citation:** **Koh, P. W., et al. (2020).** "Concept Bottleneck Models." *ICML*.

+### Visualization Suggestion: The "Cone" vs. The "Mesa"

+To illustrate the "Normalization Problem," a diagram is crucial.

+* **View A (Confidence):** A limitless cone expanding from the origin.
+The further you go (magnitude), the more "confident" you are.
+This implies a "Super-Cat" (infinite magnitude) exists.
+* **View B (Mesa):** A bounded crystal.
+The "Cat" region is finite.
+Going too far in any direction (even the "right" one) eventually leads you out of the prototype region (e.g., into "cartoon cat" or "statue").